Nüwa: Description

 In the collection Four Great Books of Song (c.
 960 – 1279 AD), compiled by Li Fang and others, Volume 78 of the book Imperial Readings of the Taiping Era contains a chapter "Customs by Yingshao of the Han Dynasty" in which it is stated that there were no men when the sky and the earth were separated.
 Thus Nüwa used yellow clay to make people.
 But the clay was not strong enough so she put ropes into the clay to make the bodies erect.
 It is also said that she prayed to gods to let her be the goddess of marital affairs.
 Variations of this story exist.

+In Ming dynasty myths about the transition from the Shang dynasty to the Zhou dynasty, Nüwa made evil decisions that ultimately benefited China, such as sending a fox spirit to encourage the debauchery of King Zhou, which led to him being deposed.
+Other tales have her and Fuxi as exclusively the "great gentle protectors of humanity" unwilling to use subterfuge.

+Nüwa and Fuxi were also thought to be gods of silk.

 Iconography of Fuxi and Nüwa

 The iconography of Fuxi and Nüwa vary in physical appearance depending on the time period and also shows regional differences.
 In Chinese tomb murals and iconography, Fuxi and Nüwa generally have snake-like bodies and human face or head.

+Nüwa is often depicted holding a compass or multiple compasses, which were a traditional Chinese symbol of a dome-like sky.
+She was also thought to be an embodiment of the stars and the sky or a star god.